aleemon/nem_history_timeline/README.md

 4. Add a hovering menu bar at all stages, with clickable years
 5. Look at improving layout for mobile, modernisation improvements to the jQuery library?

+Test if the commit git sync is working in both directions.